silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/01_ModelAdmin.md

 ## Searching Records

-[api:ModelAdmin] uses the [SearchContext](../search/searchcontext) class to provide a search form, as well as get the searched results.
-Every [api:DataObject] can have its own context, based on the fields which should be searchable.
+[api:SilverStripe\Admin\ModelAdmin] uses the [SearchContext](../search/searchcontext) class to provide a search form, as well as get the searched results.
+Every [api:SilverStripe\ORM\DataObject] can have its own context, based on the fields which should be searchable.
 The class makes a guess at how those fields should be searched, e.g. showing a checkbox for any boolean fields in your `$db` definition.

-To remove, add or modify searchable fields, define a new [api:DataObject::$searchable_fields] static on your model class (see [SearchContext](../search/searchcontext) docs for details).
+To remove, add or modify searchable fields, define a new [api:SilverStripe\ORM\DataObject::$searchable_fields] static on your model class (see [SearchContext](../search/searchcontext) docs for details).

 **mysite/code/Product.php**